 Chiropractic Care for TMJ Pain

 TMJ stands for Temporomandibular Joint and it’s the joint that attaches your jaw to your skull.
 If you’re experiencing TMJ pain, it will manifest itself through pain in your jaw as well as possibly by way of a clicking sound when you open your mouth wide.
 As bad as the pain can be, fortunately, you can see a chiropractor for TMJ treatment.
 Chiropractors are often able to release the muscles through something called Intraoral Myofascial Release, accessing the joint from the inner side of a patient’s cheek.

 Sometimes you might have to book a chiropractor not for yourself, but for your child.
 From the day your baby is born, a pediatric chiropractor can check and monitor your child for spinal restrictions.
 In children, chiropractic care requires a gentler touch, and, in some cases, manipulation is not needed – a chiropractor simply mobilizes the joints.

 To learn more about how a chiropractor can help you achieve your health and wellness goals, come and see us on Tillicum Road or Helmcken Road in Victoria BC.
-Chiropractor Dr. Marc Bijman is here to help you relieve your immediate pains and also to prevent new ones.
-You can Contact Us at Victoria, BC Center or Book your appointment now using our online booking system or call 250-590-7888.
+Chiropractors Dr. Marc Bijman and Dr. Meridee Senick are here to help you relieve your immediate pains and also to prevent new ones.
+You can Contact Us at our Victoria, BC Centre by Booking your appointment now (using our online booking system) or call 250-590-7888.
 For information on rates please click here.
 We are open 7 days a week!